Potato Puff Balls (Baked Homemade Tater Tots)

 Total Time: 40

-Just try to eat just one--we dare you.
+We challenge you to eat only one of these Potato Puff Balls (Homemade Baked Tater Tots).
 Here's the original recipe from 1937: "Pare and boil 6 medium-size Maine potatoes.
 Drain.
 Mash very smooth and light.
 Add 2 large tablespoons butter, 1/2 cup hot milk, 1/4 cup mild grated cheese, and salt and pepper to taste.
 Beat until fluffy.
 While hot, shape into little balls, then roll in egg and breadcrumbs.
 Place on a well-buttered pan and brown delicately in a hot oven.
 Serve immediately."
 Below is our updated version.

 Peel and cut potatoes into 2-inch chunks.
 Place in a pan with enough water to cover.
 Bring to a boil and cook until tender, about 20 minutes.
 Drain well.